THE 3 LEVELS OF PHYSICS ARE FUNDAMENTAL, QUANTUMM, AND CLASSIC.

 where p, of course, is the object’s momentum.
 In the object’s rest frame of reference, p=0, we are left with E=mc2.

-For photons, the situation is different.
-They have no rest frame and no inertial mass, so for them, we have instead E=pc.E=pc.
-That is to say, a photon’s kinetic energy is proportional to its momentum.
-This, of course, is a well-known formula that characterizes electromagnetic radiation, so there.
+The situation is different for photons.
+They have no rest frame and inertial mass, so we have instead E=pc.
+A photon’s kinetic energy is proportional to its momentum.
+Of course, this is a well-known formula that characterizes electromagnetic radiation, so there.

 So there you have it: even though photons are massless, their kinetic energies can contribute to the energy content, i.e., the inertial mass of the box that contains them.

-Moreover, while this thought experiment may be hard to realize (for starters, perfect mirrors do not exist), the energy content of trapped photons can represent a not insignificant contribution to the mass of a star (incredibly giant stars). /’; In the early universe, there was an epoch (the “radiation-dominated era”) when the universe’s mass was dominated by its photon content, not matter.
+Moreover, while this thought experiment may be hard to realize (for starters, perfect mirrors do not exist), the energy content of trapped photons can represent a not insignificant contribution to the mass of a star (incredibly giant stars).
+In the early universe, there was an epoch (the “radiation-dominated era”) when the universe’s mass was dominated by its photon content, no matter.